Adrian Gurvitz: Career

 In 1979, Gurvitz went solo and recorded two albums with Jet Records.
 He recorded Sweet Vendetta with US studio musicians Jeff, Joe and Steve Porcaro, and David Paich who started the band Toto two years earlier.
 He later issued Il Assassino in 1980.
 After his deal with Jet Records ended, he signed with EMI/Rak in Europe and Geffen Records in the US.
 There he released his third album, Classic.
 Gurvitz reached success with the song "Classic", reaching No. 8 on the UK Singles Chart.
 "Classic" was one of the most played ballads in England in 1982.
 The follow-up single was "Your Dream".

 During this time, Gurvitz wrote for Mickie Most's publishing company Rak Music Publishing.
 There, Gurvitz wrote songs for Earle Brown, Hot Chocolate, and in 1982 he wrote the England World Cup Squad song "England, We'll Fly the Flag" which was on the AA-side of "This Time (We'll Get It Right)", which hit No. 2 on the UK Singles Chart.

 Gurvitz moved to the States and wrote Eddie Money's hit, "The Love in Your Eyes".
 It reached number 24 on the Billboard Hot 100 and number one on the Billboard Mainstream Rock Tracks chart.
 Gurvitz signed to Warner Chappell Music, where he wrote tracks for artists like Steve Perry, REO Speedwagon and Chicago.
 In 1992, he wrote "Even If My Heart Would Break", recorded by Aaron Neville and Kenny G. The song appeared in the film The Bodyguard and on its soundtrack album.
-The Bodyguards soundtrack is recognized as being one of the top 5 best-selling albums of all time.
+The Bodyguards soundtrack is one of the best-selling soundtrack albums of all time.
 It won a Grammy for Best Album of the Year in 1994 and has sold over 45 million copies worldwide.
 Also, Kenny G included the song on his platinum album Breathless.

 In 2000, Gurvitz formed an American-British pop girl group, No Secrets.
 One of the members of the group was his daughter, Carly Lewis.
 They signed to Jive Records and their song, "Kids in America" peaked at No. 1 on the Billboard Heatseekers chart.
 It was also featured on the Jimmy Neutron movie soundtrack.
 No Secrets joined Aaron Carter in Toronto for the shooting of his video for "Oh Aaron", and they also collaborated in the taping of the song, providing background vocals.
 Gurvitz was hired by Walt Disney Records to produce and write songs for many of their in-house pop stars such as Jesse McCartney, Cheetah Girls and Anne Hathaway.
 He produced many of the Disneymania soundtracks, which landed him three gold albums.

 In 2011, Gurvitz produced the song "Stevie on the Radio" for Pixie Lott featuring Stevie Wonder on the album Young Foolish Happy.
 The album went gold in the UK.

-Most recently, Gurvitz has worked with Ziggy Marley and Andra Day, among others.
-He is currently working as an executive at Buskin Records which he founded alongside Jeffrey Evans, and with Warner Bros.
+Most recently, Gurvitz has worked with Ziggy Marley and Andra Day, among others and as an executive at Buskin Records, which he founded alongside Jeffrey Evans, and with Warner Bros.
 Records in which Buskin has a partnership deal.